stefintrim/QuantumMillionaire/readme.md

 # Watch The Universe Split Before Your Very Eyes!

-By using quantum mechanical theory, this web app, based on Scala, Cats Effect and Http4s can generate a set of quantum random numbers that will make a version of you rich, rich, rich!
+By using quantum mechanical theory, this simple API, based on Scala, Cats Effect and Http4s can generate a set of quantum random numbers that will make a version of you rich, rich, rich!

 ## But How Does It Work?